 3 - 6 Players * Ages 10+ * 60 - 90 minutes

-Co-opoly is ethically produced - it is printed primarily by other worker co-ops, entirely in the USA, and on recycled and sustainable materials.
+Co-opoly is ethically produced - it is colorfully printed completely by other worker co-ops, entirely in the USA, and on recycled and sustainable materials.

 Watch our "how to play" video below.